New U.S. federal hiring reform and the importance of measuring KSAOs

 Furthermore, removing non-essential educational requirements will likely lead to a more diverse workforce.
 It is no secret that accessibility to education varies in society today.
 Minority and lower-income groups are at a disadvantage to obtain and complete college education.
 By focusing on job-relevant KSAOs measured by a valid assessment, organizations will be able to broaden the available talent pipeline.
 A carefully designed assessment process should lead to fairer decisions and help level the playing field relative to relying on an education requirement alone.
 To illustrate this, another study was conducted examining diversity in hiring in entry-level roles.
 In this study, we investigated the impact on diversity in using an education requirement versus using a job-related assessment.
 We found that relying on the assessment rather than college degree resulted in an 8% increase in hiring racial minorities and a 4% increase in hiring females.

-In conclusion, the current executive order requires many federal agencies to rethink their hiring practices.
+In conclusion, the current executive order requires many federal agencies to rethink their hiring practices and place an importance on measuring job-related KSAOs.
 Anytime there is a policy change, it is important to consider the consequences.
 In this case, the new executive order has a sound underpinning in science.
 Our studies demonstrate that by following the guidelines presented in the executive order, federal agencies have the opportunity to both make more predictive employment decisions AND improve the diversity in their workforce.
 During this election cycle, there are heated points of view about seemingly every policy decision from both sides of the aisle.
 Regardless of any particular political leaning, it is important to consider data when evaluating policy change.
 In this case, this new executive order has the potential to provide a positive impact to government agencies by refocusing hiring processes on job-relatedness.
 Our studies show that by following the new executive order and using a job-related assessment rather than an education requirement, agencies could improve prediction across a broad set of job families and also improve diversity in their hiring process.

 Leading in the future world of work